 - General management and reporting purposes such as invoicing, account management and recruitment

 - Purposes related to the employment of our personnel and providing internal services to them and

 - Other purposes related to our business

 You have a right not to provide information that can identify you.
 If, however, you withhold your personal information, it may not be possible for us to provide you with our products and services, or alternatively, may affect the adequacy or appropriateness of advice for services provided.

 If there is a change of control in our business or a sale or transfer of business assets, we reserve the right to transfer to the extent permissible by law our user databases, together with any personal information and non-personal information contained in those databases.

 How we collect your personal information

-Charltons Pty Ltd may collect personal information from you in a variety of ways, including when you interact with us electronically or in person.
+Charltons Accountants Pty Limited may collect personal information from you in a variety of ways, including when you interact with us electronically or in person.